jooapa/jammer/README.md

 Or use Settings → Integrations → Fetch SoundCloud client ID.
 Jammer fetches the public SoundCloud JavaScript assets over HTTP; it does not download or launch a browser.
+If a SoundCloud track download fails, Jammer automatically attempts to fetch the newest client ID and retries the download once before showing the final failure.

 ## YouTube Download Backends